 Mold Testing and Inspection Services

-Do you have or suspect mold growth in your home or workplace?
+Do you have or suspect mould growth in your home or workplace?

 Hire a professional mold inspection company like Indoor Air Quality Ottawa.

-Through the use of state of the art mold detection tools – we help you make the most informed decision.
+Through the use of state of the art mould detection tools – we help you make the most informed decision.

 Our inspectors will then provide recommendations on how best to deal with the removal of the toxic mold once and for all.

 Our motto is: we only sell good advice.

 Ensure that your environment is safe for your family and co-workers.

 COMMERCIAL MOLD TESTING SERVICES